nstudach/sugar/README.md

 The program is started through the terminal.
 As only parameter you need to specify the pathspider plugin to use.
 See `pspdr measure -h` for more information.
 You can run multiple plugin measurements simultaniously as long as your Digital Ocean account supports the large amount of droplets.

-`python3 create_droplet PLUGIN`
+`python3 sugar.py PLUGIN`

-The program will create a local file containing the commands to delete each droplet as well as their IP address for an manual ssh connection.
+The program will save the host names, ip addresses, and id's in the config.json file.